combattingbias/combattingbias.huygens.knaw.nl/docs/about/mission.md

    </div>
 </div> -->

+[^1]: Data definition: 'Data is “units of information observed, collected, or created in the course of research” (Erway et al. 2013).'
+In: Di Cresce, Rachel, and Julia King.
+“Developing Collaborative Best Practices for Digital Humanities Data Collection: A Case Study.”
+College & Undergraduate Libraries 24, no. 2–4 (October 2, 2017): 226–37. https://doi.org/10.1080/10691316.2017.1326330.
-[^1]: See David Leslie, Michael Katell, Mhairi Aitken, et al. “Advancing Data Justice Research and Practice: An Integrated Literature Review.”
+[^2]: See David Leslie, Michael Katell, Mhairi Aitken, et al. “Advancing Data Justice Research and Practice: An Integrated Literature Review.”
 SSRN Scholarly Paper No. 4073376.
 Social Science Research Network, March 22, 2022. https://doi.org/10.2139/ssrn.4073376; Data Justice Lab https://datajusticelab.org/; Global Data Justice https://globaldatajustice.org/.
+[^3]: Dataset definition: 'a collection of data, published or curated by a single agent or identifiable community.
+The notion of dataset [...] is broad and inclusive, with the intention of accommodating resource types arising from all communities.
+Data comes in many forms including numbers, text, pixels, imagery, sound and other multi-media, and potentially other types, any of which might be collected into a dataset.'
+In: W3C Data Catalog Vocabulary (DCAT) - Version 3. https://www.w3.org/TR/vocab-dcat/#introduction
-[^2]: Interview with Historische Database Suriname and Caribbean, 2024/25.
+[^4]: Interview with Historische Database Suriname and Caribbean, 2024/25.